jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * green: make it pass

-  when I change the assert statement to
+  when I will make the assert statement to

   .. code-block:: python